Sobhan Mohmand, Career Expert

 Consider below the CV header of Carlos Norris (NOT related to the legendary Chuck Norris):

-Besides the main heading of your CV, it also contains a number of subheadings.
+Besides the main heading of your CV, it also requires a number of subheadings for the different sections of the document.

 This section contains your name and contact details.